Current Grant Program Guidelines

 6. Selection Criteria

-Funding will be awarded based on the quality of the strategies, demonstrated relevance to the needs of these gig entrepreneurs, and the capacity of the organization to accomplish the goals of the initiative within the timeline of the grant.
+Funding will be awarded based on the quality of the strategies, demonstrated relevance to the needs of the businesses being served and the capacity of the organization to accomplish the goals of the initiative within the timeline of the grant.

 Each proposal will be independently evaluated.
 WSMA is dedicated to ensuring that funds are distributed throughout the state to achieve geographic and demographic equity.

 In the past, WSMA has received requests in excess of our available grant funds and we may not be able to fund all applicants.
-This grant cycle seeks to explore the landscape of the gig economy and while we hope to continue to support this work, funding is not guaranteed to continue in future years.
+While we hope to continue to support this work, funding is not guaranteed to continue in future years.

 WSMA Grantees will: